-Separating the term with the unknown derivative $\dot X$ on the left of $(*)$ in \circledtwo, this becomes
+Separating the term with the unknown derivative $\dot X$ on the left of $(*)$ in \circledtwo$\!\!$, this becomes

-Here the matrix product $A(t)A(t)^*$on the left-hand side is of size $m$ by $m$ and has rank $m$ for all $t$ since $A(t)$ does.
-Thus we can find an explicit expression for $\dot X(t)$, namely
+Here the matrix product $A(t)A(t)^*$on the left--hand side is of size $m$ by $m$ and has rank $m$ for all $t$ since $A(t)$ does.
+Thus we have found an explicit expression for $\dot X(t)$, namely

 The steps \circledfour$\!$, \circledfive and \circledsix now follow as before.
-The Matlab ZNN based discretized code for right pseudoinverses is {\tt tvRightPseudInv.m} in \cite{FUZNNSurvey}.
-Our code finds right pseudoinverses of time-varying full rank matrices $A(t)_{m,n}$ predictively with an entry accuracy of 14 to 16 leading digits in every position of $A^+(t) = X(t)$ when compared with the pseudoinverse defining formula.
-In the code we use the {\tt 4\_5} look-ahead convergent finite difference formula from \cite{FUfindiff19} with the sampling gap $\tau = 0.0002$.\\[1mm] Similar numerical results are obtained for left pseudoinverses $A(t)^+$ for time-varying matrix flows $A(t)_{m,n}$ with $m>n$.\\[1mm] {\bf \emph{(b) \ The left pseudoinverse $X(t) = A(t)^+$ for matrix flows $A(t)_{m,n}$ of full rank $n$ when $m>n$ :}}\\[1mm] The starting model is $ A^+ = X_{n,m} = (A^*A)^{-1}A^*$ and the error function \circledone $ E = (A^*A)X - A^*$ then leads to
+The Matlab ZNN based discretized code for right pseudo-inverses is {\tt tvRightPseudInv.m} in \cite{FUZNNSurvey}.
+Our code finds right pseudo--inverses of time--varying full rank matrices $A(t)_{m,n}$ predictively with an entry accuracy of 14 to 16 leading digits in every position of $A^+(t) = X(t)$ when compared with the pseudo-inverse defining formula.
+In the code we use the {\tt 4\_5} look-ahead convergent finite difference formula from \cite{FUfindiff19} with the sampling gap $\tau = 0.0002$.\\[1mm] Similar numerical results are obtained for left pseudo--inverses $A(t)^+$ for time--varying matrix flows $A(t)_{m,n}$ with $m>n$.\\[2mm] {\bf \emph{(b) \ The left pseudo--inverse $X(t) = A(t)^+$ for matrix flows $A(t)_{m,n}$ of full rank $n$ when $m>n$} :}\\[1mm] Our starting model now is \circledzero $ A^+ = X_{n,m} = (A^*A)^{-1}A^*$ and the error function \circledone $ E = (A^*A)X - A^*$ then leads to